avstudio1/markdown-cv/index.md

 ## Executive Summary
 Justin is a natural leader and problem solver who enjoys a challenging technical problem.
 His preferred career path is to work in business development, automation design and commissioning of systems.
-Justin thrives where where business intelligence and technology meets, where he is able to use his technical expertise to satisfy his customers.
+Justin thrives where where business intelligence and technology meets, where he is able to use his technical expertise to satisfy his customers and where interpersonal communication leads to increased success.

-Justin believes that a good approach to success in business is to maintain a complete focus on the success of the customer.
-Since 1998, Justin Wood has worked as a consultant, manager and director.
+Justin believes that a good approach to success in business is to maintain a complete focus on the customer.
+Since 1998, Justin Wood has worked as a technologist, manager and consultant.
 He has proven his value in many industries including airfield lighting, packaging, material handling, software applications, data collection, reporting, manufacturing, printing and recycling.

 ### Highlights

 Professional consultant in the field of technology and programmable controls.

+Caring and compassionate leader of people that can support your sales and growth targets through effective interpersonal communications.

 Capable of developing automated solutions for your business, from electrical design, programming and commissioning.

-Caring and compassionate leader of people that can support your sales and growth targets through effective interpersonal communications.
+Over twenty years of progressive experience working with projects of increasing value and scope.

 Competent systems specialist to help maintain your critical systems.

 Provider of competent decision making for day to day business operations.

-Over twenty years of progressive experience working with projects of increasing value and scope.

 Experience managing an entire business unit within a corporation.

 Enjoys working with energetic and dynamic teams that like to solve complex and difficult client problems.

-Manages design functions and takes responsibility for projects with an approved scope of work.

 ## Professional Experience